Migrate Hyper-V VMs to Azure

 Copy the provider setup file and registration key file to each Hyper-V host (or cluster node) running VMs you want to replicate.

-Run the provider setup file on each host, as described in the next procedure.
+Run the provider setup file on each host, as described below:

-After installing the provider on hosts, in Discover machines, click Finalize registration.
+After installing the provider on hosts, go to the Azure portal and in Discover machines, click Finalize registration.

 It can take up to 15 minutes after finalizing registration until discovered VMs appear in Azure Migrate Server Migration.
 As VMs are discovered, the Discovered servers count rises.